oroinc/documentation/backend/setup/dev-environment/parameters-yml.rst

 Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^

-An environment variable is a variable whose value is set outside the application, typically through a functionality built into the operating system.
+An environment variable is a variable with a value outside the application, typically through a functionality built into the operating system.
 You can find the list of all the infrastructure-related environment variables available in the application in the config/parameters.yml file.

 In the above parameters.yml file example, the ``database_driver`` parameter value is provided directly in the YAML file and cannot be changed in runtime without the application cache rebuild, while the ``database_host`` parameter can be set in runtime by the environment variable named ``ORO_DB_HOST``.